dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 - Parabolic: PDEs that describe time-dependent, dissipative physical processes (e.g. diffusion) that are evolving toward a steady state.
 Their solutions exponentially decay over time.
 - Elliptic: PDEs that describe systems that are time-dependent and have already reached a steady state.

-Such characteristics for a given PDE determine what inital and boundary conditions result in a well-posted problem.
 For example, below is the one-dimensional heat equation, a PDE which describtes the the variation of temperature with respective to time and space in a one-dimensional object:
 $$
 \frac{\partial u}{\partial t} = \alpha \frac{\partial^2 u}{\partial x^2}
 $$